Anikatahsin26/Employee-Payroll-Software/README.md

 # Results:
 Significantly reduced manual effort and processing time in payroll management.
 Enhanced accuracy and minimized errors through the use of Excel functions and macros.

+ **Open the Excel File:**
+- Launch the Excel file (`employee_payroll_software.xlsx`) to access the payroll system.

+**Explore and Customize:**
+- Navigate through different sheets (Reports, Attendance, System, Payments) to explore and customize as needed.

+## Requirements
+- Microsoft Excel (Version X or higher)

+## Contributing
+If you'd like to contribute to the project or report issues, feel free to open a pull request or create an issue.